-A rainscreen wall is an exterior wall construction design that improves a wall’s ability to manage water and stay dry.
+A rainscreen wall is an exterior wall construction design that improves an exterior wall’s ability to manage water and stay dry.

-Today, with a better understanding of the importance of building walls that can dry, the focus has shifted away from building water-tight walls to a focusing on building walls that allow water to escape and dry.
+Today, with a better understanding of the importance of building walls that can dry, the focus has begun to shift away from building water-tight walls to building walls that dry.

 Building Forgiving Walls – The Benefits Of A Rainscreen/Vented Wall Design